-Within that shared site we define two complementary invariants for each directed pair $(a\to b)$: \begin{description} \item[\bf{Projection hardness}] $H_{a\to b}(\varepsilon)$: the lowest complexity within a nested, Lipschitz-controlled projection family necessary for a single global map to achieve alignment error at most $\varepsilon$. \item[\bf{Sheaf-Laplacian obstruction}] $C_{a\to b}(\varepsilon)$: the minimal spatial variation in a locally fit field of projection parameters needed to achieve alignment error at most $\varepsilon$ over the fixed neighborhood site. \end{description}
+\begin{itemize} \item \textbf{Projection hardness} $H_{a\to b}(\varepsilon)$: the lowest complexity, within a nested Lipschitz-controlled projection family, needed for a global map to achieve alignment error at most $\varepsilon$. \item \textbf{Sheaf-Laplacian obstruction} $C_{a\to b}(\varepsilon)$: the minimal spatial variation in a locally fit field of projection parameters, within a declared local projection family, required to reach the same target error over the fixed site. \end{itemize}